SaraSQ13/gameboy/README.md

-# CSS GAME BOY Color
+# CSS GAME BOY COLOR
 Game Boy Color made with CSS and HTML.
 It uses some JavaScript to turn on/off the console .

 ![gameboy](assets/gameboy_project.png)